mghayour/piriz/README.md

 ```

 ## Contribute
-Feel free to open issue or make PR
+Feel free to open issue or make PR,
-If you want to join this, i think we need these codes:
+if you want to join this, i think we need these codes:
-automation tests (make it in ./test/test.js)
+- automation tests (make it in ./test/test.js)
-socketio channel (add it in ./src/channel)
+- socketio channel (add it in ./src/channel)
-socketio example (add it in ./example)
+- socketio example (add it in ./example)
+- docker and docker-compose example (add it in ./example)